Mitchel2003/Mitchel2003/README.md

 <h3 align="center">
   A Full-Stack Developer passionate about crafting seamless user experiences and robust systems.
-  Dedicated to continuous learning, innovation, and turning ideas into reality with code
+  Dedicated to continuous learning, innovation, and turning ideas into reality
 </h3>

 ---